IrSg/Angular-Starter/README.md

 # Run the App

-% ng serve --aot //bundles code with webpack using live reload (can leave out the AOT if this creates errors)
+% ng serve --aot //bundles code with webpack using live reload (can leave out the aot if this creates errors)

+//go to localhost:4200 to view the app

 # Clean out app.component.html